MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 ### Document and report on your security posture

 Finally, it’s important that you report on your security posture in an ongoing manner, using one or more mechanisms, including Microsoft scoring mechanisms, as well as other dashboards.
 There are many methods and tools you can use.
-Through this scenario, you will identify reports and tools that are most helpful for your organization.
-You will also develop a method of documenting your security posture that works for your organization.
+Through this scenario, you'll identify reports and tools that are most helpful for your organization.
+You'll also develop a method of documenting your security posture that works for your organization.

 ## Plan phase